 I write about money for a living.
 You would think that fact alone would protect me against some, if not all, the surprises that come with paying taxes.
 But alas, the transition from salaried employee to employee with a side hustle and then to a full-time self-employed person came with a few stumbles.

 Some were self-imposed.
 Some were lack of knowledge about the tax system.
 And some were based on down right bad advice.
-The truth is – taxes for freelancers are never an easy thing to master when you’re first starting out.
+The truth is – taxes for independent contractors are never an easy thing to master when you’re first starting out.

 To help you avoid some of the mistakes I made, here are the top five things I wish I’d known about paying taxes when I first started freelancing.